Toyakki/ConVNet_scratch/README.md

 5. Faster-RCNN
 6. DETR (DEtection TRansformer)

-Except for YOLO, I am trying to make some of their parts from scratch for better understanding.
+Except for YOLO, I am trying to make some of their parts from scratch for the better understanding.

 ## Notable results: